arlonproj/arlon/README.md

 The Arlon library is a Go module that contains the functions that communicate with the Management Cluster to manipulate the Arlon state (bundles, profiles, clusterspecs) and transforms them into git directory structures to drive ArgoCD's gitops engine.
 Initially, the library is exposed via a CLI utility.
-In the future, it may also be encapsulated into the
+In the future, it may also be embodied into a server an exposed via a network API.

 ## Workspace repository
 As mentioned earlier, Arlon creates and maintains directory structures in a git